dalyw01/SMP-Tests/README.md

 ## Installing programs

-Install Apple CLT "Command Line Tools" from Apple's site - https://developer.apple.com/download/more/
+Install **Apple CLT** (Command Line Tools) from their website - https://developer.apple.com/download/more/

-You may have to install the CLT through the MacOS App Store
+You may have to install the CLT through the MacOS App Store along with Xcode

-Install Homebrew to make installing applications easier - https://brew.sh/
+Next install **Homebrew** to make installing applications easier - https://brew.sh/

-I typically install it and run Homebrew install(s) from this directory
+I typically install Homebrew and run initial commands from this directory

 ```
 pwd